 Sally’s popular recipe is unique in its use of cake flour, whipped egg whites, and a 1:2 ratio of butter to oil.
 Interestingly, this cake uses the same amount of eggs and sugar as McCormick, but adds more flour and 1/2 cup more fat (in the form of oil) and uses far less cocoa (just 2 tablespoons).

 This texture of this cake was extremely light and delicate and was again on the slightly drier side.
-I think the whipped egg whites may have contributed to the lighter texture of this cake, but I still would prefer the tighter, more velvety crumb consistency of McCormick or African Bites.
+I think the whipped egg whites may have contributed to the lighter texture of this cake.
+Still, I prefer the tighter, more velvety crumb consistency of McCormick or African Bites.
 Like Sugar Geek Show, I didn’t find this cake to have a ton of flavor.
 This had another sugary buttercream-esque frosting that I loved!
 Overall, I probably wouldn’t bother with the whipped egg whites to make this cake again.